The Gersten conjecture for $p$-adic \'etale Tate twists and the $p$-adic cycle class map: Proof of the Gersten conjecture

 \begin{proposition} Let $V$ be a smooth $S$-scheme, $F$ a closed subset of $V$ and $F'$ a closed subset of $\bb A^1_F$ such that the projection $f:F'\to F$ is finite.
 Diagrammatically:

 Then the natural map

-is zero. \end{proposition} \begin{proof} Let $k:\bb P^1_V-F'\hookrightarrow \bb P^1_V$ be the open immersion.
+is zero. \end{proposition} \begin{proof} The argument is essentially the same as in the proof of \cite[Thm.
+4.2.1]{CHK97}.
+Let $k:\bb P^1_V-F'\hookrightarrow \bb P^1_V$ be the open immersion.
 Since $s_\infty(V)\cap F'=\emptyset$ as $f$ is finite, $s_\infty$ can be factorised into $s_\infty=k\circ s'$.
 The statement now follows from the following commutative diagram in which the isomorphism on the left is due to excision, the middle triangle commutes by Lemma \ref{prop_commutativity} and the lower horizontal composition is part of the localisation exact sequence and therefore zero.

 \end{proof}

 \begin{theorem} Assume that $S$ is henselian.
 Let $X/S$ be a smooth scheme of dimension $d$ and let $\epsilon:X_{\et}\to X_{\rm Nis}$ be the natural morphism of sites.
 The complex of sheaves